Aravind-Mohan-Sree/YouBoard/README.md

 CLOUDINARY_API_SECRET=""
 ```

-Create a .env file in the backend directory with the following:
+Create a .env file in the frontend directory with the following:

 ```
 VITE_API_BASE_URL=""